Quick Answer: What Are Attorneys General Robocall Warning Letters?

 Americans are receiving approximately a billion calls per year.
 As stated, a recorded estimated 2.56 billion calls were placed each month from January to September in 2025 alone.

-An overwhelming level of these kinds of calls leaves the affected with a very heavy financial burden.
-The Attorneys General Robocall Warning Letters became necessary after consumers lost money due to phone scamming.
+The warning letters became necessary after consumers lost money due to phone scamming.
 The median losses have only been increasing to show how these scammers have succeeded in their work.

 Estimated losses to these kinds of global scam calls in 2025 have already surpassed $80 billion.

-The Anti-Robocall Litigation Task Force was formed in 2022.
-It comprises a total of 51 attorneys general from state and territories.
 A bipartisan effort, it collaborates with each other to investigate and sue companies that are engaged in a considerable number of illegal and fraudulent calls.
-As per official press releases, the last Attorneys General Robocall Warning Letters written to consumers definitely have repercussions of this.

 Who Was Targeted In Attorneys General Robocall Warning Letters And Why

-“Operation Robocall Roundup” in 2025 targeted two phases related to providers.
+According to Fox 61, the “Operation Robocall Roundup” in 2025 targeted two phases related to providers.

-The Anti-Robocall Litigation Task Force launched this first phase.
-They sent Attorneys General Robocall Warning Letters to 37 voice service providers concerning robocalls.
+They sent the warning letters to 37 voice service providers concerning robocalls.
 These providers carried out the scam calls on a staggering scale.
-Moreover, they notified another 99 downstream providers they were conducting business with these problematic firms.

 Later in 2025, the AGs expanded their reach.
 They sent warning letters to other major voice service providers, including the following.